Neogoma/stardust-SDK-doc/developer/2_1_custom_navigation_path.md

     public void DisplayPath(List<IOctreeCoordinateObject> allNavigationsPoint)
     {
-        //Write needs to be done here to display the path
+        //Write what needs to be done here to display the path
         //You can get the coordinate of each point via the function IOctreeCoordnateObject.GetCoordinates() }
 }